QuantEcon/lecture-python-intro/lectures/schelling.md

 plt.rcParams["figure.figsize"] = (11, 5)  #set default figure size
-from random import uniform, seed from math import sqrt
+from random import uniform, seed from math import sqrt import numpy as np
 ```

 ## The Model

-In this lecture, we (in fact you) will build and run a version of Schelling's model.
+In this section we will build a version of Schelling's model.

 ### Set-Up

 We will cover a variation of Schelling's model that is different from the
-original but is easy to program and, at the same time, captures his main idea.
+original but also easy to program and, at the same time, captures his main
+idea.

 Suppose we have two types of people: orange people and green people.